 Almost everyone has a smartphone these days – typically using them for both personal and business purposes.
 With this in mind, can you legitimately claim the costs of smart devices against your limited company’s tax bill?

-Claiming costs as expenses through your business will reduce taxable profits and in turn reduce your company’s corporation tax liability, thus increasing net profits.
+Claiming costs as expenses through your business will reduce taxable profits and, in turn, reduce your company’s corporation tax liability, thus increasing net profits.

 There will always be some exceptions to the rule, but, generally speaking, all costs must be incurred wholly and exclusively for the purpose of the business to be claimed as a deduction.